 Meet Andreas Addison

 Outside of City Council and Civic Innovator, Andreas is highly engaged in the Richmond community.
-Andreas plays acoustic guitar with the worship team of Commonwealth Chapel Church that meets at the National Theater.
-He is a founder and leader of the Code for RVA Brigade, a volunteer cadre of local coders and hackers who desire to improve our community, and is a board member for CodeVirginia bringing computer science learning as a requirement for public school graduation.
-In addition, he is the Civic Engagement Chair of the Greater Richmond Chamber of Commerce’s Young Professional Leadership Team, and he is on the Richmond Ballet of Virginia Advisory Council.
+Andreas plays acoustic guitar with the worship team of Chapel RVA that now meets in Scott’s Addition.
+He helped found the Code for RVA Brigade, a volunteer cadre of local coders and hackers who desire to improve our community.
+He is a board member for CodeVirginia, bringing computer science learning as a requirement for public school graduation.
+In addition, he is the Civic Engagement Chair of the Greater Richmond Chamber of Commerce’s HYPE Leadership Team, and he is on the Richmond Ballet of Virginia Advisory Council.
 He joined the Sister Cities Commission, the Community Policy Management Team, RRPDC Transportation Planning Organization, and Virginia First Cities groups in 2017.
 In 2018, he joined the Sportsbackers board and the YMCA Downtown Board.
 Andreas is proud to be active in these organizations today.
 Because of his service to Richmond, Andreas was named a “Top 40 under 40” by Style Weekly in 2017.

 “Andreas has been a pinnacle of the civic technology community since its inception.
 When there were only five local government officials in the country showing up to events centered on transparency, access and engagement Andreas was one of them.
 He has stayed committed to this effort for the six years I have known him.
 RVA did a wonderful job raising such an outstanding community leader.”